 Fatalities decreased by 13 percent in 2006 after experiencing a significant increase in 2005.
 Fewer Missourians lost their lives in 2006 than have since 1999.
 Disabling injuries continue to show a decreasing trend.
 There were nearly 500 fewer disabling injuries in 2006 compared to 2005 and over 700 fewer when compared to 2004.
-The national data comparison shows that Missouri moved from 40th in 2005 to 38th in 2006 for total fatalities.
+The national data is not currently available for a 2006 comparison.
 Fatalities and disabling injuries are decreasing due in part to engineering enhancements such as three-stand guard cable, rumble strips and enhanced delineation.
 Also contributing are strong safety belt public information campaigns combined with increased law enforcement participation in statewide campaigns.